 Litigation related to pharmaceuticals.
 Strong European litigation team.

-3 salary partners, 4 associates
+3 partners, 2 counsel, 4 associates

 Clear focus on advice and litigation.
 Focus on the pharmaceuticals, electronics, medical products and telecoms sectors.